Read the below articles to get a full idea of

 Some general comments about new vs used pianos

-- You will ALWAYS get a higher quality model if you buy reconditioned instead of new
+- If you have a fixed budget of £3000-£5000 for example you will get a higher quality model if you buy reconditioned instead of new.

-- A new piano for £3000-£4000 will likely be made in a cheap labour factory.
-For the same money you can buy a reconditioned professional quality piano that was made in a factory with highly-skilled, well-paid workers.
+- A new piano costing £3000-£4000 will likely have been made in a “cheap labour” factory.
+For the same price you can buy a reconditioned professional quality piano that was made in a factory with highly-skilled, well-paid workers.

 - New pianos drop in value very quickly.
-Reconditioned pianos hold their value extremely well
+Reconditioned pianos (especially famous brands like Yamaha or Steinway for example) hold their value extremely well.

-- New pianos rely on the mining of raw materials and chopping down trees.
-Reconditioned pianos have a very minimal impact on our planet.
+- New pianos rely on the mining of raw materials and chopping down of trees.
+Reconditioned pianos have much less impact on our planet.

-- A reconditioned professional piano (such as the Yamaha U3) is built with a stronger frame than many smaller new pianos.
-The reconditioned piano is therefore likely to outlive many new pianos.
+- A reconditioned professional piano (such as the Yamaha U3) is built with a stronger frame than many new pianos.
+The reconditioned piano is therefore likely to outlive many new pianos and stay in tune for longer.